Captain Underpants and the Tyrannical Retaliation of the Turbo Toilet 2000: Plot

-The kickball from the fifth novel reaches Uranus and revives the Turbo Toilet 2000, who builds a rocket scooter from the Robo-Plunger's body.
+The kickball from the fifth book reaches Uranus and revives the Turbo Toilet 2000, who builds a rocket scooter from the Robo-Plunger's body.
 In the original universe, he disrupts one of Melvin's experiments and soon chases him until Melvin finds one of Mr. Krupp's clipped-off toenails and extracts it into DNA.
-He ends up defeating the Turbo Toilet 2000, but soon, people start interrupting his experiments over trivial things and after a year, Melvin finds Sulu's signal in the future and uses the Robo-Squid suit to take George and Harold back home, before he warns them of bad to come.
+He ends up defeating the Turbo Toilet 2000, but soon people start interrupting his experiments over trivial matters.
+After a year, Melvin finds Sulu's signal in the future and uses the Robo-Squid suit to take George and Harold back home before warning them of what's to come.

-After turning Captain Underpants back at Mr. Krupp's, the boys try to nap, but found out that they missed a full school day and their parents force them to do five hours of yard work.
-George then realizes they have a test day tomorrow, but in the morning, they fall asleep in their tree house, causing them to get all zeroes.
+After turning Captain Underpants back in at Mr. Krupp's, the boys try to nap but find out they missed a full school day, and their parents force them to do five hours of yard work.
+George then realizes they have a test tomorrow, but in the morning, they fall asleep in their tree house, resulting in all zeroes.
 To make matters worse, Mr. Krupp gleefully reveals that this was actually "Super Secret Test Day" and that the final grades are already calculated; while George barely gets a passing grade, allowing him to move on to the fifth grade, Harold fails, causing him to repeat the fourth grade, and separating the two boys in school, much to the glee of the teachers.